Grogyas/grogy_loading/README.md

 # DEPRECATED

+This is no longer supported, please consider using loading_v2 instead.

 Hi, I would like to share in the community this minimalist loading screen, what I did today, contains basic things

 FiveM Forum